deepgoenka/Sentiment_Analysis_on_IMDB_Reviews_with_LSTM/README.md

-# IMDB Movie Reviews Sentiment Analysis
+# Sentiment Analysis on IMDB Movie Reviews with LSTM

 This project focuses on sentiment analysis of IMDB movie reviews using deep learning techniques.
 It involves building a model to classify movie reviews as positive or negative based on the sentiment expressed in the text.